johnrscott/rv0/rv32i/spec.md

 All references to volume 1 refer to version 20191213 (document `riscv-spec-20191213.pdf`), and references to volume 2 refer to version 20211203 (document `riscv-privileged-20211203.pdf`).
 Both documents are available from the [official specification page](https://riscv.org/technical/specifications/).

+Other non-ISA specifications are also used.
+References to the Platform-Level Interrupt Controller (PLIC) Specification refer to version 1.0.0, 3/2023 (document `riscv-plic-1.0.0.pdf`, available [here](https://wiki.riscv.org/display/HOME/RISC-V+Technical+Specifications)).
+References use a format like:

+* `plic_f1` means RISC-V PLIC specification, figure 1

+## Interrupts

+The basic interrupt mechanism follows the Core Local Interruptor (CLINT) specification, based on SiFive chips.
+The CLINT memory map begins at address `0x1000_0000`.
+The meaning of the memory-mapped I/O registers in this region are as follows:
+* `msip`: write 1 to this bit to request a software interrupt, and write 0 to clear it.
+The value of this bit is reflected in the read-only `MSIP` field of the `mip` CSR.
+The register is initialised to zero.
+* `mtimecmp`: this is the 64-bit timer compare register as described in the RISC-V privileged ISA specification.
+A timer interrupt becomes pending exactly when `mtime >= mtimecmp`.
+It is initialised to zero.
+* `mtime`: this is the 64-bit real time register, which increments at a constant rate with wall clock time.
+It is initialised to zero.

+The external interrupt bit `meie` in `mip` (the interrupt-pending register) comes directly from an external interrupt controller which follows the PLIC specification (`plic_f1`).
+There is only a single hart in this system, which only implements M-mode, therefore there is only one signal line from the PLIC to the hart (the M-mode external interrupt signal; see `plic_s1.3`).

 ## CPU State

 This section contains the parts of the design that hold state, which will correspond to registered parts of the design.